 Successful Clinical Outcome Assessmements (COAs): It all starts with the "concept of interest" and "context of use" with T. Rosie Love, MPH, of the Maryland School of Pharmacy, Department of Pharmaceutical Health Services Research.

 concept of interest = what you are trying to measure. examples: functional change; change in range of motion; change in inflammation markers; change in symptoms, etc.

 context of use = (see presentation). examples: adults with chronic back pain age 35-60; adults with inflammatory bowel disease age 18 - 28; adults post-knee surgery 2-8 weeks post-surgery

 content validity = are you measuring what matters? are you measuring what patients care about?

 Video of the presentation (36 minutes): https://youtu.be/AWk558C04GQ

-Next webinar in the Roadmap series is scheduled for March 20th, 2019 at 1300 Eastern/1000 Pacific.
-Title: What Do We Mean by Validation of a Measure? presenter will be Dr. Eleanor Perfetto, Executive Vice President, Strategic Initiatives at the National Health Council.
+What Do We Mean by Validation of a Measure?
+Presented by Dr. Eleanor Perfetto, Executive Vice President, Strategic Initiatives, at the National Health Council

 For this webinar, sign up at this National Health Council webpage